Emoun/duplicate/README.md

 We do not use the `Cargo.toml` to manage the versioning of this crate.
 The version given in it should not be changed!
-It must remain as `0.0.0` so Travis-CI can correctly change it for every release.
+It must remain as `0.0.0` so CI/CD can correctly modify it for every release.

-Travis will also reset the change log as part of the release, so do not change the `## [Unreleased]` line nor add an entry for new releases yourself.
+CI/CD will also reset the change log as part of the release, so do not change the `## [Unreleased]` line nor add an entry for new releases yourself.

-Travis will also add the new release's changes to `cargo-readme.md` under the `Changelog` section.
+CI/CD will also add the new release's changes to `cargo-readme.md` under the `Changelog` section.
 So do not touch that either.

 #### License